This information will help you prepare for your hepatic embolization procedure at Memorial Sloan Kettering Cancer Center (MSK).

 Tell us if you're sick

 If you develop any illness (fever, cold, sore throat, or flu) before your procedure, please call a nurse in Interventional Radiology at (212) 639-2236.
-A nurse is available Monday through Friday, 9:00 am to 5:00 pm.
-After hours, during the weekend, and on holidays, call (212) 639-2000 and ask for the Interventional Radiology fellow on call.
+A nurse is available Monday through Friday from 9:00 am to 5:00 pm.
+After 5:00 pm, during the weekend, and on holidays, call (212) 639-2000 and ask for the Interventional Radiology fellow on call.

 If you need to cancel your procedure for any reason, please call the doctor who scheduled it for you.